 We drive out of Nazareth through Kana, where Jesus made his first miracle, turning water to wine, at a wedding.

-Continue driving downhill towards the Sea of Galilee and make our first stop at Mount of the Beatitudes, a Catholic church that commemorates the famous Sermon on the Mount (Mat.
+Continue driving downhill towards the Sea of Galilee and make our first stop at Mount of the Beatitudes, a catholic church that commemorates the Sermon on the Mount (Mat.
 5-6).

 Downhill, we drive shortly to Tabgha and visit 2 churches there, one commemorates the "Miracle of the Multiplication of the Fishes and Loafs" and the other one is Saint.
 Peter's Primacy, also known as Menza Christi (Christ’s table)